-The table below sets forth (1) Adjusted EPS growth goals for Adjusted EPS PSUs granted in fiscal year 2022, (2) Adjusted EPS growth goals for Adjusted EPS PSUs granted in previous years with a performance period that included fiscal year 2022, (3) our actual Adjusted EPS growth for the applicable performance period and (4) the percentage of Adjusted EPS PSUs that were earned based on such performance:
+The table below sets forth (1) Adjusted EPS growth goals for Adjusted EPS PSUs granted in fiscal year 2023, (2) Adjusted EPS growth goals for Adjusted EPS PSUs granted in previous years with a performance period that included fiscal year 2023, (3) our actual Adjusted EPS growth for the applicable performance period and (4) the percentage of Adjusted EPS PSUs that were earned based on such performance:

 Fiscal Year of Grant Performance Period (Fiscal Year(s)) Threshold (50% of Target Tranche of Adjusted EPS PSUs Earned) Target (100% of Target Tranche of Adjusted EPS PSUs Earned) Upside (200% of Target Tranche of Adjusted EPS PSUs Earned) Maximum (300% of Target Tranche of Adjusted EPS PSUs Earned) Actual Performance % of Target Tranche of Adjusted EPS PSUs Earned

-2022 2022 5% 10% 20% 30% 31% 300%
+2023 2023 5% 10% 20% 30% (4)% %

-2021 2021-2022 5% 10% 20% 30% 69% 300%
+2022 2022-2023 5% 10% 20% 30% 12% 121%

-2020 2020-2022 5% 10% 20% 30% 84% 300%
+2021 2021-2023 5% 10% 20% 30% 40% 300%

-Our Adjusted EPS performance has shown significant improvement during fiscal years 2020, 2021 and 2022 as compared to earlier periods which has resulted in the maximum payouts being achieved.
+Our Adjusted EPS performance had shown significant improvement during fiscal years 2021 and 2022 as compared to earlier periods which has resulted in the above-target and maximum payouts being achieved for Adjusted EPS PSUs granted in prior years.
+Our Adjusted EPS performance decreased in fiscal year 2023 and as a result, the first tranche of the fiscal year 2023 Adjusted EPS PSU awards were forfeited.

-Performance-Based Equity Incentives- rTSR PSUs
+Performance-Based Equity Incentives - rTSR PSUs

-In fiscal year 2022, our compensation committee made the determination to add an rTSR metric with a long-term stock performance cycle to certain performance-based restricted stock units granted to our executive officers ("rTSR PSUs").
+Starting in fiscal year 2022, our compensation committee made the determination to add an rTSR metric with a long-term stock performance cycle to certain performance-based restricted stock units granted to our executive officers ("rTSR PSUs").
 The rTSR metric was added to our overall executive compensation program in response to stockholder feedback and to further align the interests of our executive officers with those of our stockholders.

-In fiscal year 2022, we granted Mr. Daly 53,698 restricted stock units, Mr. Kober 21,862 restricted stock units, Dr. Carlson 12,273 restricted stock units, Mr. Dennehy 12,273 restricted stock units, Mr. Hwang 12,273 restricted stock units and Ms. Roth 12,273 restricted stock units, in each case, subject to the performance-based vesting conditions described below.
+In fiscal year 2023, we granted Mr. Daly 40,439 restricted stock units, Mr. Kober 18,592 restricted stock units, Dr. Carlson 15,394 restricted stock units, Mr. Dennehy 15,394 restricted stock units, Mr. Hwang 15,394 restricted stock units and Ms. Roth 15,394 restricted stock units, in each case, subject to the performance-based vesting conditions described below.

-The fiscal year 2022 rTSR PSUs are performance-based restricted stock units that can be earned at varying amounts based on our performance relative to component companies of the PHLX Semiconductor Index over a three-year period beginning October 2, 2021, and ending September 27, 2024.
-The rTSR PSUs will result in a more significant portion of each executive's fiscal year 2022 compensation being tied to our long-term stock performance as compared to prior years.
+The fiscal year 2023 rTSR PSUs are performance-based restricted stock units that can be earned at varying amounts based on our performance relative to component companies of the PHLX Semiconductor Index over a three-year period beginning October 1, 2022, and ending October 3, 2025.
+As was the case in 2022, the grant of rTSR PSUs will result in a more significant portion of each executive's fiscal year 2023 compensation being tied to our long-term stock performance as compared to years prior to 2022.
 Our compensation committee believes that balancing the objective financial measures of the Adjusted EPS PSUs with restricted stock units subject to an rTSR component will further incentivize our named executive officers to focus on outperforming our peers over a longer period in a highly competitive marketplace and further align their interests with those of our stockholders.